fdeblasio/pokeemerald-expansion/notes.md

     - Now that Frontier mons are registered in the Pokédex, the National Pokédex is a bit less useless
 - In game trades
 - Edit max money?
+- If switching in battle, don't show "Switch" for current Pokémon
 - Debug menu improvements
 - Make inserting trainer sprites easier?
     - Wrapper for src/data/graphics/trainers.h?